Inflinity/CoastalExplorer/README.md

 # CoastalExplorer
-A Babylon JS webgame exploring a beach and coast.
+A Babylon JS webgame exploring a coastal area.